TEST THE SHAPE. THEN TEST THE PART.

 Printed does not mean rough

-FDM can be fast and functional, SLA can be crisp and presentable, and SLS can create durable nylon shapes that are hard to fixture or support using other methods.
+FDM can be fast and functional, SLA can be crisp and presentable, and FDM nylon can produce durable shapes that hold up to repeated handling and load.

 COMMON QUESTIONS